prestonharberts/fedora-40-configuration/docs/firefox.md

                 - Ask to add login: Off
                 - Ask to update existing login: Off

-### Dark Reader

-Open the extension, and switch Off to On if you would like website to be displayed in dark mode.
-Change the following settings:

-- Contrast: -12

-### Enhancer for YouTube

-Click the Enhancer for YouTube extension button, and change the following settings:

-- Theme
-  - Dark theme: On (if wanted); YouTube-DeepDark (custom)
-    - YouTube DeepDark (custom): ff0000; #242424; #292929; #454545
-- Video player
-	- Controls
-		- Loop: Off
-		- Reverse order: Off
-		- Ads: Off
-		- Mouse playback speed: Off
-		- Shortcuts: Off
-		- Options: Off
-    - Ads management
-      - Do not block ads for subscribed channels: On
-	- Playback quality
-		- Automatically select a playback quality
-			- Videos: 4320p 8K
-			- Playlists: 4320p 8K
-			- Select a different playback quality when entering the full screen mode: On
-				- Videos (full screen): 4320p 8K
-				- Playlists (full screen): 4320- 8K
-				- Pop-up player and embedded videos (full screen): 4320p 8K
-			- Switch back to the previous playback quality when exiting full screen mode: Off
-	- Autoplay
-		- Disable autoplay: On
-- Appearance
-  - Use the available space based on the viewport dimensions to expand the video player: On
-  - Automatically expand the videos descriptions: On
-  - Hide chat: On
-  - Hide Shorts: On (Change `layout.css.has-selector.enabled` to `true` in about:config)
-  - Convert Shorts: On

 ### OneTab

 Click the OneTab extension icon, and unpin the newly created tab.
 Change the following settings: